standard-for-public-code/standard-for-public-code/criteria/documenting.md

 * Users can start using and contributing more quickly
 * You help people discover your codebase, especially people asking 'is there already code that does something like this'
-* Provide transparency into your organisation and processes
+* Provide transparency into your organization and processes

 ## What this does not do